dimpase/M2/Git-for-Macaulay2-Contributors.md

 * `git fetch https://github.com/Macaulay2/M2 master`

-To display the history of your changes graphically, use this command: (gitk doesn't work on my mac using zsh)
+To display the history of your changes graphically, use this command: (gitk doesn't work on my mac using zsh--D Eisenbud)

 * `gitk`